-418 11.
-Committees of conference shall consist of 3 members on the part of each branch, representing its vote; and their report, if agreed to by a majority of each committee, shall be

-- made to the branch asking for the conference, and may be either accepted or rejected, but no - other action shall be had, except through a new committee of conference. - 422 Committees of conference to whom are referred matters of difference in respect to bills or - resolves, shall, before filing their reports, have the same approved or discharged by each - 424 committee on Bills in the Third Reading.
-[Amended April 22, 1937; Feb.
+- 456 11.
+Committees of conference shall consist of 3 members on the part of each branch, one - member of each branch being a member of the minority party representing its vote; and their - report, if agreed to by a majority of each committee, shall be made to the branch asking for the - conference, and may be either accepted or rejected, but no other action shall be had, except - through a new committee of conference. - 461 Committees of conference to whom are referred matters of difference in respect to bills or - resolves, shall, after filing their reports, but before consideration by either branch, have the same - approved or discharged by each committee on Bills in the Third Reading [Amended April 22, - 464 1937; Feb.
 12, 2009; Feb.
-3, - 425 2011.] - 426 11A.
-Committees of conference to whom are referred matters of difference in respect to - appropriation bills, including capital outlay programs, shall, before filing their reports, have the - same approved or discharged by each committee on Bills in the Third Reading. - 429 Upon the appointment of a committee of conference to whom matters of difference in respect to - any appropriation bill or in respect to any bill providing for capital outlay programs and projects - are referred, the clerk of the branch requesting said committee of conference shall make - available to members of the General Court a list of the matters in disagreement identified by item - and item purpose and showing the amount made available by each branch of the General - Court, and any other matters in disagreement and the position of each of the said branches. - The report of said committee of conference shall consist of the matters of difference so referred - and so identified, showing the amounts appropriated by each of the said branches and other - matters in disagreement and the position of each branch with respect to those matters, and shall - state said committee's recommendations with respect to the matters so referred.
-Matters on which - there exists no disagreement between the branches shall not be disturbed by the committee on - 440 conference. - The committees on ways and means of each branch of the General Court shall assist such - committee of conference in any and all matters necessary to the preparation and completion of its - report.
+3, 2011; Feb.
+15, 2017; Mar.
+7, 2019.] - 11A.
+Committees of conference to whom are referred matters of difference in respect to - 466 appropriation bills, including capital outlay programs, shall, after filing their reports but before - 467 consideration by either branch have the same approved or discharged by each committee on Bills - in the Third Reading.

+Upon the appointment of a committee of conference to whom matters of difference in respect to any appropriation bill or in respect to any bill providing for capital outlay programs and projects are referred, the clerk of the branch requesting said committee of conference shall make available to members of the General Court a list of the matters in disagreement identified by item number and item purpose and showing the amount made available by each branch of the General Court, and any other matters in disagreement and the position of each of the said branches.
+The report of said committee of conference shall consist of the matters of difference so referred and so identified, showing the amounts appropriated by each of the said branches and other matters in disagreement and the position of each branch with respect to those matters, and shall state said committee's recommendations with respect to the matters so referred.
+Matters on which there exists no disagreement between the branches shall not be disturbed by the committee on conference.
+The committees on ways and means of each branch of the General Court shall assist such committee of conference in any and all matters necessary to the preparation and completion of its report.
 [Adopted July 30, 1974; Amended Oct.
 3, 1983; Feb.
-3, 2011.] - 11B.
-No report from a committee of conference shall be considered or acted upon by either - branch until the calendar day following the day on which said report shall have been available to - the public and to the members of the General Court.
-The committee shall file its report no later - than 8 p.m. on the day preceding its consideration and the General Court shall not consider said - report before 1 p.m. on the following day, except that a report from such committee of - conference that it is unable to agree may be considered and acted upon at the time that such - 450 report is filed.
+3, 2011.]
+11B.
+No report from a committee of conference shall be considered or acted upon by either branch until the calendar day following the day on which said report shall have been available to the public and to the members of the General Court.
+The committee shall file its report no later than 8 p.m. on the day preceding its consideration and the General Court shall not consider said report before 1 p.m. on the following day, except that a report from such committee of conference that it is unable to agree may be considered and acted upon at the time that such report is filed.
 [Adopted Oct.
 3, 1983.
-Amended July 17, 2003; July 21 and September 20, 2005; - 451 Feb.
-3, 2011.] - 452 11C.
-Reports, other than those filed under Rule 11A, from a committee of conference shall, - whenever practicable, be accompanied by a summary which shall be filed with the clerk. - 454 [Adopted Feb.
+Amended July 17, 2003; July 21 and September 20, 2005;

+491 Feb.
+3, 2011.]

+492 11C.
+Reports, other than those filed under Rule 11A, from a committee of conference shall, whenever practicable, be accompanied by a summary which shall be filed with the clerk.

+[Adopted Feb.
 12, 2009; Feb.
 3, 2011.]